-Blood Clot: 8 European nations suspend use of Astrazeneca Vaccine
+Blood Clot: 8 European Nations suspend use of Astrazeneca vaccine

 Italian Prime Minister Mario Draghi halted a shipment of AstraZeneca jabs to Australia.
 Health authorities in Italy also suspended jabs from the current batch of the vaccine.
 But health authorities in London and Brussels dismissed the issues, insisting that this vaccine is safe while going with plans to approve Johnson & Johnson’s single-dose jab.

-Health authorities in Denmark are worried about the adverse side effects believed to be related with the AstraZeneca vaccine.
+Health authorities in Denmark are worried about the adverse side effects believed to be related to the AstraZeneca vaccine.

 Many patients have reported cases of blood clots they received after getting vaccinated.
 This suspension will last two weeks.